Access Control Systems

 Smartcard Readers

-Smartcards are access cards or tags which also carries additional information which can be used for accessing other building services, such as vending machines.
+Smartcards are access cards or tags which also carry additional information which can be used for accessing other building services, such as vending machines.

 Our System Partners - Impro Technologies.